togetherassessments/assessment-site/technical-docs/WEBSITE.md

 - First 4 published FAQ items (from FAQs Page / FAQ Items)
 - All published service items (from Services Page / Service Items) with automatically generated descriptive link text ("Learn more about [Service Title]")
+- Testimonials section (from Testimonials) - only shown if testimonials exist
 - Latest blog posts (from Blog Posts)
 - Trust badges (from Site Settings / Trust Badges)